Skip to content

 }

-export const InventoryKey = ServiceKey<Inventory>("Inventory");
+export const InventoryKey = new ServiceKey<Inventory>("Inventory");

 export function inventoryPlugin(): Plugin {